How to Throw a Squatted Dance Party – Anonymous (2018)

 Sixth Statement on Uprisings in Turkey (2013)

-2011-Present, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Occupation, Tactics of Disruption, The Police, Urban Spaces
+2011-Present, Alternative Spaces, Authority, Date, Defining the Enemy, Disruptive Spaces, Occupation, Privatization, Self Institution, Tactics of Disruption, The Bourgeoisie, Urban Spaces

 This statement, made by the Devrimci Anarşist Faaliyet (DAF – Revolutionary Anarchist Action) describes occupations and uprisings in Turkey, including Gezi Park.
 It is an account of actions, motivations, and violence faced, and future hopes.